Russell Wilson and Ciara’s meal donation headlines Seattle athletes donating to Food Lifeline during coronavirus crisis

 I reached out to Crawford to ask what inspired him to give.
 Easiest question he’s ever gotten.

-“Being human,” said Crawford, who credited his wife, Tori, with helping him find other places to donate as well, such as the Rotary Boys and Girls Club and World Vision.
+“Being human,” said Crawford, who credited his wife, Tori, with helping him find other places to donate as well, such as the Rotary Boys & Girls Club and World Vision.
 “You follow all this so much, you read the paper, you see what’s going in the world, and it’s so sad on so many levels.
 Obviously you can’t save the world, but you can help and hopefully inspire other people to do the same.”

 Rapp felt similarly.